 1 AN ACT relating to wine corkage.
 2 Be it enacted by the General Assembly of the Commonwealth of Kentucky: 3 →SECTION 1.
-A NEW SECTION OF KRS CHAPTER 243 IS CREATED TO 4 REA READ AS FOLLOWS: 5 (1) 1) The holder of a "nonquota type 2" or "NQ2" retail drink license or a limited 6 restaurant license may provide corkage at its licensed premises subject to the 7 following conditions: 8 (a) A patron may bring up to two (2) unopened bottles of wine for consumption 9 on the premises in conjunction with a meal; 10 (b) The licensee or its employee shall open the bottles and serve the wine, and 11 may charge a fee for this service; and 12 (c) A patron may not bring wine that is available for purchase at the licensed 13 premises.
+A NEW SECTION OF KRS CHAPTER 243 IS CREATED TO 4 READ AS FOLLOWS: 5 (1) The holder of a "Nonquota type 2" or "NQ2" retail drink license or a limited 6 restaurant license may provide corkage at its licensed premises subject to the 7 following conditions: 8 (a) A patron may bring up to two (2) unopened bottles of wine for consumption 9 on the premises in conjunction with a meal; 10 (b) The licensee or its employee shall open the bottles and serve the wine, and 11 may charge a fee for this service; and 12 (c) A patron may not bring wine that is available for purchase at the licensed 13 premises.
 14 (2) A patron may remove his or her partially consumed bottle of wine from the 15 premises subject to the following conditions: 16 (a) The partially consumed bottle shall be: 17 1.
 Resealed by the licensee or its employee; and 18 2.
 Placed in a bag or other container that is secured in a manner that 19 makes it visibly apparent if the container has been subsequently 20 tampered with or opened; and 21 (b) The licensee shall provide a dated receipt to the patron.
 22 Section 2.
-KRS 243.020 is amended to read as follows: 23 (1) A person shall not do any act authorized by any kind of license with respect to the 24 manufacture, storage, sale, purchase, transporting, or other traffic in alcoholic 25 beverages unless the person holds or is an agent, servant, or employee of a person 26 who holds the kind of license that authorizes the act.
-27 (2) The holding of any permit from the United States government to traffic in alcoholic beverages without the corresponding requisite state and local licenses shall in all cases raise a rebuttable presumption that the holder of the United States permit is unlawfully trafficking in alcoholic beverages.
+KRS 243.020 is amended to read as follows: 23 (1) A person shall not do any act authorized by any kind of license with respect to the 24 manufacture, storage, sale, purchase, transporting, or other traffic in alcoholic 25 beverages unless the person holds or is an independent contractor, agent, servant, or 26 employee of a person who holds the kind of license that authorizes the act, or is a 27 third party utilized by a direct shipper licensee as set forth in KRS 243.027.